 PC9768D is fitted with the a Shenzhen KABYM EDS and passenger information system.
 This is the same as the ISBs, PC8313P and Sentosa’s Scania K230UBs, but not the same as the Volvo buses in the Sentosa fleet which use a Mobitec system.
 It has been modified from the ISB configuration (e.g. displaying “Next” and “Current” instead of “Next Stop” and “Arriving”) and broadcasts Sentosa’s own recorded announcements at each stop.
 A “bus stopping” indicator and bell setup has also been installed in the bus.

 The carrying capacity of PC9768D is 40, only one less than PC8313P’s 41.
 For some reason, the last row is two pairs of seats and not a continuous row across, so there is no rear middle seat.

 I have previously mentioned that PC8313P has pretty generous legroom, so you can imagine that the seats in PC9768D are closer together.
 Nevertheless, the legroom is still adequate.
-The seats are probably supplied in-house by Pioneer and feature their logo.
+The seats are supplied by Malaysian company APM Seatings and have Pioneer logos.
 They also feature footrests, although I couldn’t quite fit my feet into them.